 What is the best Sim Card For Italy?

-I’ve tried out many different sim cards while traveling around Europe, and my top recommendation would be to test out a Truely Italy Travel eSIM.
+I’ve tried out many different sim cards while traveling around Europe, and my top recommendation would be to test out a Truely eSIM Italy.
 You can get 20gb of Data for only $21 USD which is an amazing deal and save you a ton of hassle.

 Installation is incredibly easy using the app, and you can download it and get it set-up before your trip to ensure you are connected the minute you down touch in Italy!